seeu-inspace/easyg/README.md

 ### <ins>Missing Certificate and Public Key Pinning</ins>

 Absence or improper implementation of certificate and public key pinning in a mobile app.
 This allows an attacker to potentially intercept communication by presenting fraudulent or unauthorized certificates, undermining the security of the system and enabling man-in-the-middle attacks.

+### <ins>Cordova attacks</ins>

+- Check for HTML injections
+- Search for XSS
+  - With this type of attack, it's possible to achieve an RCE.
+Check [this](https://www.joshmorony.com/why-xss-attacks-are-more-dangerous-for-capacitor-cordova-apps/) and [this](https://research.securitum.com/security-problems-of-apache-cordova-steal-the-entire-contents-of-the-phone_s-memory-card-with-one-xss/)

 ## Cloud hacking